Free Things to Do on the Amalfi Coast: 20 Best Experiences

 2. Watch Sunrise Over Positano

 The sunrise over Positano — seen from the elevated terraces above the town before the day-trippers arrive — is one of the most beautiful sights in Europe and costs nothing.
 The light comes in from the east and gradually illuminates the pastel buildings from top to bottom while the sea turns from grey to silver to gold.
-We watched this on Day 1 of our stay and it set the tone for everything that followed.
 You need to stay overnight in Positano to make this possible — but it’s worth the accommodation premium just for this one experience.

 Tip: Walk up from the main town to the SP163 road level for the widest view of the town and bay below.
 Bring a light layer — it’s cool at that hour even in summer.